thingsboard/thingsboard.github.io/docs/edge/what-is-edge.md

 ![image](/images/edge/overview/edge_overview.svg)

+#### ThingsBoard Edge use-cases

+- **Autonomous Vehicles**
+Edge computing makes it possible to collect, process and react to road events with almost no latency.
+Modern autonomous vehicles produces tons of data - between 5 TB and 20 TB a day.
+4G or 5G will not able to provide that network throughput, but with ThingsBoard Edge you are able to filter data.
+Most of this data should be processed locally, and only subset of this data will be pushed to the cloud.

+- **Smart Farming**
+Quickly react to failures of silo aeration systems on a remote site even if connectivity to the cloud from on-field location is pure at the moment.

+- **Smart Houses**
+Bringing the processing and analyzing data closer to the smart house provides the possibility to secure sensitive user information at the edge.
+Additionally, it provides a good user experience because of the low latency of smart house solutions - user will get responses from end devices much faster, comparing to connecting edge devices to the cloud to make some decisions.

+- **Security Solutions**
+It's necessary to react to security violations and threats within seconds and edge provides this possibility.
+You don't need to care about quality of your connectivity to cloud - decision will be made by local edge engine on a remote site in real-time.

+- **In-hospital Monitoring**
+To secure data privacy in healthcare devices processing of this data must be done on the edge.
+Push to the cloud only required pieces of readings from medical devices, while storing all other sensitive data on the edge.
+Additional benefit from edge processing in this use-case - react to critical medical cases as quickly as possible due to real time processing of data from edge medical devices.

+- **Predictive Maintenance**
+Brings processing and storage of edge device readings closer to the equipment.
+Analyze tons of data locally and detect changes in the production lines before a failure occurs.
+Send to the cloud only average readings from productions lines according to your business needs.

 #### ThingsBoard Edge features

 With **ThingsBoard Edge** you get the following benefits:

- - **Local deployment and storage** to operate with and store data from local devices without internet connection.
+ - **Local deployment and storage** to process and store data from edge (local) devices without connection to the cloud.
 Push updates to the cloud once connection restored.

  ![image](/images/edge/overview/offline_network_.svg)

- - **Traffic filtering** to filter data from devices on the ThingsBoard Edge service and push to cloud only subset of the data.
+ - **Traffic filtering** to filter data from edge (local) devices on the ThingsBoard Edge service and push to cloud only subset of the data for further processing or storage.

   ![image](/images/edge/overview/data_filtering.svg)

- - **Local alarms** to react instantly to critical situations on site if there is no connection with the cloud.
+ - **Local alarms** to react instantly to critical situations on site without connectivity to cloud.

   ![image](/images/edge/overview/alarm.svg)